How Much Does It Cost to Sell Your House by Owner in Pennsylvania?

 Most of these fees are required in Pennsylvania, but sellers and buyers can negotiate which costs each person is responsible for.

-Unless you're selling directly to someone you know or an unrepresented buyer, you'll probably have to offer the buyer's agent commission.
-In Pennsylvania, the average buyer's agent commission is 2.67% of the sales price, or about $6,775 based on the median home value of $253,762.
+Unless you're selling directly to someone you know or an unrepresented buyer, it's a good idea to offer to cover the buyer's agent commission.
+In Pennsylvania, the average buyer's agent commission is 2.60% of the sales price, or about $7,001 based on the median home value of $269,276.

 Prorated taxes are fees split between the buyer and seller, determined by when each party actually lived in the home.
 For example, if the seller lived in the home for 10 months before selling the home, they should cover the property taxes for that period of time.